velixo/B2BackupScript/README.md

 - Add automatic B2 authentication.
 - Handle error codes if B2 interactions fail.
-- Make script keep a log file.
 - Add option to make script not to keep a log.